sequelize/website/docs/databases/new.md

 :::important

-While we are slowly working towards a public API to create third-party dialects, many necessary APIs are still internal and subject to change.
+While we are slowly working towards providing a stable public API to create third-party dialects, many necessary APIs are still internal and subject to change.

 If you do implement a third-party dialect, please be aware that it may break in future non-major versions of Sequelize.